aerospike/aerospike-client-python/BUILD.md

 Stream UDF functionality requires a local copy of the system Lua modules.
 By default, those Lua files are copied to an `aerospike` directory inside of Python's' installation path for system dependent packages.
 This directory can be viewed by running  `python -c "import sys; print(sys.prefix);" `
-To store the files in an additional location: specify the additional location with the `--lua-system-path` option to setup.py

-    python setup.py install --lua-system-path=/path/to/lua

-**Note** If the .lua files are stored somewhere besides `/usr/local/aerospike/lua`. and you wish to perform Stream UDF operations it will be necessary to specify the locations of the system modules as a configuration parameter to the Aerospike client constructor:
+**Note** The default search location for the lua system files is `/usr/local/aerospike/lua`.
+If the .lua files are stored somewhere besides `/usr/local/aerospike/lua`. and you wish to perform Stream UDF operations it will be necessary to specify the locations of the system modules as a configuration parameter to the Aerospike client constructor:

 	config = {'hosts': [('127.0.0.1', 3000)], 'lua': {'system_path': '/path/to/lua'} ...}
 	my_client = aerospike.client(config)